Psychiatry Residency Curriculum

 • Adult Outpatient Psychiatry - 12 months

 Residents learn outpatient evaluation and treatment for patients with a wide range of emotional and behavioral problems, including those that arise in the context of medical illnesses.
-The multidisciplinary staff provides pharmacological management, interpersonal therapy, cognitive-behavioral therapies, psychodynamic therapies, family therapy and group therapy.
-Residents are responsible for a caseload of 40 to 50 patients, providing psychotherapy and medication management.
-Residents also rotate one day a week at the VA Pittsburgh Healthcare System, providing outpatient treatment on the PTSD, Schizophrenia and/or Mood Disorder service.
-Residents also have an opportunity to provide short-term psychodynamic psychotherapy in the student mental health clinic of Carnegie Mellon University or to work in a rural community psychiatric clinic.
+The multidisciplinary staff provides pharmacological management, interpersonal therapy, cognitive-behavioral therapies, psychodynamic therapies, family therapy, and group therapy.
+Residents are responsible for a caseload of 80 to 120 patients, providing psychotherapy and medication management.
+Residents also have the opportunity to rotate one day a week at the following locations: the VA Pittsburgh Healthcare System, providing outpatient treatment on the PTSD, Schizophrenia and/or Mood Disorder service, Women’s Behavioral Health Outpatient Program at West Penn Hospital, or Jade Wellness Center for addiction psychiatry.

 Didactic experiences